yih301/corl2021-simulatedpanda/README.md

 `3_normal.pt`: no feasibility VAE model

 ### How to create feasibility model
-The file to create feasibility model is main_feasibility.py.
+cd into `pdenv` directory, the file to create feasibility model is main_feasibility.py.

 Important flags:

 --env-name: Use 'feasibilitypanda-v0' as the environment name

---mode: Use 'dis' to create rl model for 3DoF robot arm, and use 'normal' to create rl model for 7DoF robot arm.
+--mode: Use 'dis' to create rl model for 3DoF robot arm, and use 'normal' to create rl model for 7DoF robot arm

 Sample call:

-`python main_feasibility.py --env-name "feasibilitypanda-v0" --seed 3 --save_path "./data" --discount 1 --mode 'dis'`
+`python main_feasibility.py --env-name "feasibilitypanda-v0" --seed 3 --save_path "../data" --discount 1 --mode 'dis' --disdata '../data/dis5.pkl' --normaldata '../data/normal48.pkl'`

 The file to generate weights(feasibility) from the rl model is generate_weights.py, this will be used to create VAE model

 Sample call:

-`python generate_weight.py`
+`python generate_weights.py`

 ### How to create VAE model
+cd into `SAIL` directory

 Sample call:

 To train VAE model with feasibility: